devillD/Whose-Bin-Bot/README.md

 FORK THE REPO FROM [HERE](https://github.com/Benchamxd/Bin-Checker/fork)

 ##HELP
 For any type of help on deploy.
-Contact me here [Indus Chats](https://t.me/induschats).
+Contact me here [INDUS CHATS](https://t.me/induschats).